 Ultimately, there are a lot of people who are looking for ways to be more consistent.
 If you can find a way to be more consistent in life, you will do better in all areas of your life including school, work, relationships, and personal goals.
 If you are having trouble finding ways to improve your consistency, do not hesitate to reach out to professionals to ask for help.
 This is not something you have to go through on your own.

-Finally, if you’re trying to figure out what other core values you have aside from consistency, here’s our post that features a personal core values list which you can refer to.
+If you’re trying to figure out what other core values you have aside from consistency, here’s our post that features a personal core values list which you can refer to.
+You can also check out this post to learn the differences between values and goals and how to use them to be more consistent in life.